airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 The Container Orchestrator was introduced to solve this.

+#### Container Orchestrator
+When enabled, workers launch the Container Orchestrator process.

+This orchestrator process replaces the previous worker process.
+It now performs the [above listed responsibilities](#worker-responsibilities).

+This decoupling introduces a new need for workers to track the orchestrator's, and the job's, state.
+This is done via a shared Cloud Storage store.

+Brief description of how this works,
+1. Workers constantly poll the Cloud Storage location for job state.
+2. As an Orchestrator process executes, it writes status marker files to the Cloud Storage location i.e. `NOT_STARTED`, `INITIALIZING`, `RUNNING`, `SUCCESS`, `FAILURE`.
+3. If the Orchestrator process runs into issues at any point, it writes a `FAILURE`.
+4. If the Orchestrator process succeeds, it writes a job summary as part of the `SUCCESS` marker file.

+The Cloud Storage store is treated as the source-of-truth of execution state.

-The Container Orchestrator is not available for the Docker deployment yet.
+The Container Orchestrator is only available for Airbyte Kubernetes today and automatically enabled when running the Airbyte Helm charts/Kustomize deploys.

 Users running Airbyte Docker should be aware of the above pitfalls.

 ## Configuring Workers